neondatabase/website/content/docs/reference/glossary.md

 ### Compute time

-A billing metric that measures the amount of computing capacity utilized over a given time interval.
+A billing metric that measures the amount of computing capacity used within a specified time period.
 See [Compute time](/docs/introduction/billing#comput-time).

 ### Console